 The night before, create a schedule using a time-blocking strategy.

-Using a dry erase board, a piece of paper, or a wall planner, write down a simple schedule displayed prominently.
+Using a dry-erase board, a piece of paper, or a wall planner, write down a simple schedule that is displayed prominently.
 Remember, kids who homeschool do not have to be schooled 7-8 hours a day as in a traditional school.
 Cut your homeschool time way back, and keep lessons to no more than 20-30 minutes.
 In our case, we did away with creating homeschool schedules that started and ended at certain times because it created too much anxiety about finishing and moving on to the next experience.
 Instead, we’d write “Reading: 30 minutes” or “Online Math Games: 20 minutes.”
 Other kids thrive on set times, so do what works for you.
 After a few days, your child will go straight to the schedule board to see what the day will bring.

 Clear a wall.

 Clear one wall of your designated space and make it completely blank.
-Make sure that it’s free of pictures or furniture blocking access to it.
+Make sure it’s free of pictures or furniture blocking access to it.
 Together, make a poster that reads “I Want to Learn More About…” and put it up high on the wall.

 Create a visual learning board on your wall.

 Depending on your child’s age, find images online, and print out the things he wants to learn more about.
 In our case, I would print images of chess games, a giant squid, the history of video games, Egyptian pyramids, dragons, cupcakes, and more.
-After printing the images out, my son would tape up the images all over the wall, and we would talk about why he wanted to learn more about certain subjects.
+After printing the images out, my son would tape the images all over the wall, and we would discuss why he wanted to learn more about certain subjects.
 This would give me great insight into the different library and online resources I would need to gather to create lessons.

 Create “stations” in your designated space, but don’t be married to using them.